cseshahriar/eshop-backend/README.md

-# EShop Ecommerce Website With Django + React
+# EShop Ecommerce Website With Django

-This project is from my Django + React collaboration wih @cseshahriar.
+This project is from my Django collaboration.

 ![DEMO](../main/static/images/eshop_django_demo.png)